Nahuel Ferraresi

-Nahuel Adolfo Ferraresi Hernández (born 19 November 1998) is a Venezuelan professional footballer who plays as a centre-back or right-back for Campeonato Brasileiro Série A club São Paulo and the Venezuela national team.
+Nahuel Adolfo Ferraresi Hernández (born 19 November 1998) is a Venezuelan professional footballer who plays as a centre-back or right-back for Campeonato Brasileiro Série A club Botafogo, on loan from São Paulo, and the Venezuela national team.

 Club career

 Deportivo Táchira announced on 11 August 2017 that Ferraresi would be joining the City Football Group, initially to Uruguayan Segunda División side Torque, with the plan for him to move to fellow CFG club New York City FC subsequently.

+On 26 September 2018, Ferraresi joined CF Peralada on loan and made his debut on 1 October, when he came in as a substitute in a 0–0 draw against Ontinyet.
-Ahead of the 2019–20 season, he was loaned out to FC Porto B.

-On 15 August 2020 he went to Moreirense on loan.
+Ahead of the 2019–20 season, Ferraresi was loaned out to FC Porto B.On 15 August 2020 he went to Moreirense on loan.
+In the summer of 2021, he joined Estoril on loan.

+On 13 August 2022, Ferraresi joined Brazilian club São Paulo on loan until December 2023.
+On 5 January 2024, he permanently joined the club for a fee of €4.3 millions and signed a three-year contract.
+On 4 March 2026, he joined Botafogo on loan until the end of year, for a fee of €800 thousand and with the option to join permanently for a €6 millions.

 International career

 Ferraresi was called up to the Venezuela under-20 side for the 2017 FIFA U-20 World Cup.